 What is Snowflake Time Travel and Data Recovery?

-Snowflake Time Travel is a unique feature that allows users to access historical data at any point within a defined retention period.
-This capability is crucial for auditing, recovering from accidental data deletions, and ensuring compliance.
-As of November 2025, Snowflake's latest version includes enhanced Time Travel capabilities with a retention period of up to 90 days.
-For instance, if a table is accidentally deleted, users can restore it using this feature, ensuring data integrity and minimal downtime.
+Snowflake Time Travel is a feature that allows users to access historical data at any point within a defined retention period.
+This capability is crucial for data recovery, auditing, and historical analysis.
+As of November 2025, the latest version, Snowflake 7.3, extends the Time Travel retention period to 120 days, offering enhanced flexibility and compliance with data governance policies.

 Latest Updates & Features (November 2025)

-- Integration with AI: AI-driven insights help predict potential data loss scenarios, allowing proactive measures.
+- Integration with AI: AI-driven insights for data recovery patterns and optimization.

 How It Works / Step-by-Step

-- Access Historical Data: Use SQL queries to access data from specific timestamps.
+- Access Historical Data: Use SQL queries to retrieve data from any point in the retention period.

 Benefits of Snowflake Time Travel

-- Data Recovery: Quickly restore lost or corrupted data without extensive downtime.
+- Enhanced Data Recovery: Quickly restore lost or corrupted data.

 Drawbacks / Risks

-- Cost Implications: Extended retention periods may increase storage costs.
+- Cost Implications: Extended retention may increase storage costs.

 Example / Comparison Table